2 police officers relive Jan. 6 through their own bodycam footage

 NPR Investigations correspondent Tom Dreisbach sat down with two officers who defended the Capitol — Michael Fanone and Daniel Hodges — to watch their police body camera footage from Jan.
 6. Both were subjected to some of the most brutal violence of the day, inside a tunnel where police were outnumbered by rioters armed with flagpoles, stun guns, crutches, stolen police shields and chemical sprays.

 Both videos come from NPR's Jan.
 6 archive, part of a long-term effort to preserve the historical record — a public database tracking every arrest, charge, verdict and sentence related to the attack.
-In Decemeber 2025, the archive expanded to include police body camera and surveillance video and other courtroom evidence, making this material available for anyone to examine firsthand.
+In Dec.
+2025, the archive expanded to include police body-camera and surveillance video and other courtroom evidence, making this material available for anyone to examine firsthand.
 For more, go to npr.org/j6archive.

 Copyright 2026 NPR